-Our card comparison helps you decide whether you should go with Bank of America’s simple travel rewards card or splurge for the Chase Sapphire Preferred’s $95 annual fee.
+Our card comparison helps you decide whether you should go with Bank of America’s simple travel rewards card or splurge on the Chase Sapphire Preferred with its $95 annual fee.

 Bank of America Travel Rewards vs. Chase Sapphire Preferred

 |Sign-up bonus||25,000 points if you spend $1,000 in the first 90 days||60,000 points if you spend $4,000 in the first three months|